3rd Global Conference

 Prague, Czech Republic

-- in politics: is politics a game?
+• Politics: is politics a game?
 What are the “rules” and how can they be transgressed?
 Does the ‘game plan’ change on the international vs. national plane?

 In order to support and encourage inter-disciplinarity engagement, it is our intention to create the possibility of starting dialogues between the parallel events running during this conference.
 Delegates are welcome to attend up to two sessions in each of the concurrent conferences.
 We also propose to produce cross-over sessions between these groups – and we welcome proposals which deal with the relationship between Making Sense of: Dying and Death, Strangers, Aliens and Foreigners and Making Sense of: Play.